 Storage Layout

-- Projects are sanitized for filesystem safety (with digest suffix)
+The exporter creates the following directory structure:- Projects are sanitized for filesystem safety (with digest suffix)

 - Each run is split into ~50 MB compressed parquet parts